mwsu-csmp/it-policy/software_installation_policy.md

 * Policies and best practices for tunning system softwares.

 ## Definitions and Terms
-* IT Help Desk: Phonix lab is currently managed by Dr. Joseph Kendall-Morwick and Dr. Klassen.
-The term IT Help desk is referring to them.
+* IT Help Desk: Phonix lab is currently managed by Dr. Joseph Kendall-Morwick and Mr. Greg Lawson The term IT Help desk is referring to them.